sandinmyjoints/zero-to-node/notes.md

 ## Slide 11 - Config

-* `node-config` is a module we installed above.
+* `node-config` is one of the modules we installed above.
 * It provides runtime configuration control for node deployments.
 * Define config files per environment. (see slide)

-## Slide 12 - Express
+## Slide 12 - Connect and Express

 * Express is a node HTTP framework built on Connect, which is a middleware framework.
-* They're so much part of my node experience that I almost forget they are their own things.
-* They provide routes and middleware (see slide).
+* They're so much part of my node experience that I almost forget they are their own things because they provide essentials: routes and middleware (see slide).
 * Deceivingly simple, extremely flexible.
-* Think in terms of middleware.
+* Think mostly in terms of middleware.
 Pass requests through chain of middleware.
 Middleware are functions that take req, res, do something, and call the next middleware function.
 * Example: logging.
 You get a request to '/audio', pass to log middleware first, it logs the request, then passes to next, which parses the query string parameters, then next, etc.
+* We can send some routes through some middleware, like auth, but others will go through different middleware.

 ## Slide 13 - Structure and Decomposition - Project layout

 * Node is ripe for structuring.
 It's up to you.
-* So here's what we do: config, docs, lib holds compiled javascript, node_modules are installed modules, and src holds coffeescript.
+* So here's what we do:
-* grunt, package.json, server.js are in root.
+* I'm going to skip to the source directory  (see slide)
+* index.coffee and tts.coffee are the main source.
-* grunt compiles from src into lib.
+* grunt compiles from src/server into lib, from src/config into config.
-* Notice index.coffee and tts.coffee.
-Main source.
+* (If you're just writing javascript, you don't need to src directory.)

+## Slide 14 - S and D - Index

-* At first I put everything in one file.
+* At first I put all my code in one file.
 It worked.
-It's that simple.
-* It wasn't a terribly long file, but better to structure.
+* It wasn't a terribly long file, but it's better to structure for long-term readability and maintenance.
 * But how?
 In Django, you have resuable apps that have models.py and urls.py and views.py, etc. None of that here!
-* Everything is so lightweight, it's up to you.
+* Everything is so flexible, so it's up to you.
 It's preferences, not dictated.
 * Ryan sat me down and we broke them up.
-Used Coffescript classes (really js objects with constructor functions).

-## Slide 14 - S and D - Index

-* Index holds mostly sort of boilerplate-y stuff (see slide).
+* First: index.
+Index holds mostly sort of boilerplate-y stuff (see slide).
-* But it's important: it ensures you'll get logging and your routes will work
+* But it's important: it ensures you'll get logging and your routes will work.
 * Separate from app logic.

 ## Slide 15 - S and D  - Tts